Connect with others who understand.

 Try Mental and Physical Exercises

-Consider practicing mindfulness meditation, a type of mental training that has been linked to a greater awareness and control over one’s physical sensations.
+Consider practicing mindfulness meditation, a type of mental training linked to greater awareness and control over one’s physical sensations.

 Physical activity has also been shown to reduce MS paresthesia.
-Not only did an eight-week yoga and aquatic exercise program reduce MS-induced paresthesia for a group of 54 women with MS, but it also reduced fatigue and boosted their quality of life.
+Not only did an eight-week yoga and aquatic exercise program reduce MS-induced paresthesia for a group of 54 women with MS, but it also reduced fatigue and boosted their quality of life, according to a study published in Medicine and Science in Sports and Exercise.

 Take Care of Your Mental Health

-Finally, take care of your mental health, as anxiety and depression have been linked to a worsening of MS symptoms.
-Don’t hesitate to seek out counseling if you need it.
-It’s important to keep your MS team notified of all of your symptoms, whether or not they cause you pain.
+Finally, take care of your mental health.
+Anxiety and depression have been linked to a worsening of MS symptoms.
+Don’t hesitate to seek counseling if you need it.
+It’s important to keep your neurology team notified of all of your symptoms, whether or not they cause pain.

-Always remember that you are not alone on your MS journey.
+Always remember that you aren’t alone on your MS journey.
 As one member said about paresthesia: “It’s all totally normal!
-It happens to most of us, promise!”
-Continue to seek support from your MS community — recognizing strange sensations as symptoms of MS is the first step to dealing with them.
+It happens to most of us, promise.”
+Continue to seek support from your MS community — recognizing strange sensations as symptoms of MS is the first step to managing them.

-Have you experienced altered sensations while living with MS?
-What advice do you have for other people living with MS who have neurological problems?
-Share your tips and experiences in a comment below or on MyMSTeam.
+Have you experienced cold sensations while living with MS?
+What advice would you offer to others facing a similar situation?
+Share your tips and experiences in a comment below or on your Activities page.

 A MyMSTeam Member